 An unwritten rule of black-tie is the removal of visible buttons.
 Hence why men wear cummerbands (to hide the waistline) and wear double cuff shirts with cufflinks.
 To go all the way, we suggest picking a shirt that has replaced the typical shirt buttons with pearl stud alternatives.
 Black tie doesn’t come around every week, so when it does make it a special occasion.

 5. The Overshirt

 In Britain, the weather can be unpredictable and we aren’t always blessed with extended periods of sun.
-So, to prepare us for this, we need versatile items in our closet that can be relied on at a whim.
+So, to prepare us for this, we need versatile items in our closets that can be relied on a whim.

 The overshirt has become a key staple over the past few years because of this.
 Its simple design in a thicker material makes it our go-to option for those in-between days when it is too hot for a thicker coat but not warm enough for a single layer on top.

 To make it go further, style your overshirt as a mid-layer piece when the weather gets even colder.
 It guarantees you get more bang for your buck.

 6. The Flannel Shirt